When do I need a permit?

 Development department will review your RPR to determine compliance with the

-Town of Grande Cache Land Use Bylaw and provides a signed acknowledgement that
+Grande Cache Land Use Bylaw and provides a signed acknowledgement that

 your property is in compliance.